Smart Lock Audio Recognition

 Defining Labels

-If you have not defined your desired labels on DCL, you can go to Top Menu> Edit> Project Properties and define as many labels as your project needs using the plus sign on the bottom right side of the window.
+If you have not defined your desired labels on Data Studio, you can go to Top Menu> Edit> Project Properties and define as many labels as your project needs using the plus sign on the bottom right side of the window.

 Defining a Session

 Before beginning the annotation process, you need to create an annotation session.
 In this tutorial we use the manual annotation method.
-To create a new session, click on the session options button in the bottom right corner of the Project Explorer.
+To create a new session, click on the session name in the bottom right corner of the Project Explorer.

 Click Add New Session